Riley-Py/UWaterloo-Work/EARTH 121/Study Site Assessment/Part B/Composition, Structure, and Processes.md

 - Features of basalt rock at Giant's Causeway
 	- Indicates volcanic activity that happened at Giant's Causeway
 	- Creates geological features that are unique, which the hexagonal basalt columns are when compared to other basalt forms
-	- The hexagonal columns indicate columnar jointing, which is a common feature of basaltic lava flows
+	- The hexagonal columns indicate columnar jointing, which is a common feature of basaltic lava flows and igneous rock lava flows
 	-